 Rep. Bib Barr proposed an amendment requiring a 75% super-majority for statehood — only for statehood, not the other options.
 A majority is a majority in U.S. elections, so this one also failed.

 Rep. Cliff Stearns proposed a run-off election between the two options with the most votes.
-Again, a majority wins in American elections, and this one also failed.
+This one also failed.

 Rep. Jose Serrano, who was born in Puerto Rico but lived in New York, proposed allowing people born in Puerto Rico but living in the states to vote in the referendum.
 Gutierrez, who was born in Illinois, tried to substitute his amendment calling for the children of people born in Puerto Rico to vote in the referendum.
 We understand why both of them wanted to be able to vote, but people in one state are not allowed to make decisions for another state.
 The amendment failed.